cosmos/research/README.md

 * Fraud Proofs of invalid state transitions on other chains
 * What is proper mechanism for dealing with forks in other sovereign chains?
 * Hosted Consensus Model
-    * All Cosmos Hub validators operate hosted chains, but this can be done in parallel rather than in sequence.
     * Model scalability of this model
     * Sharding
         * Allowing different subsets of Cosmos Hub validator set to operate different hosted chains but have fraud proof proof submission to entire validators set
 * Plasma
-    * Implementation of Plasma security into IBC to offer chains as an optional model
+    * Implementation of Plasma security model into Cosmos Hub to offer chains as an optional alternative model to sovereign and hosted consensus
-    * Chain is operated by its own validators, but users and validators can avoid censorship by escaping on parent chain
 * Model different multi-chain/shard models using Stellar Federated Byzantine Models